modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 end 'OutOfScope';
 ```

-One of the sought effects of this restriction is that all only constant modifications can be expressed in Flat Modelica type definitions, greatly simplifying reasoning about types and their representation in tools.
+One of the sought effects of this restriction is that all only constant modifications can be expressed in Base Modelica type definitions, greatly simplifying reasoning about types and their representation in tools.

 ## Unbalanced if-equations

-In Flat Modelica, all branches of an `if`-equation must have the same equation size.
+In Base Modelica, all branches of an `if`-equation must have the same equation size.
 Absence of an else branch is equivalent to having an empty else branch with equation size 0.

 An `if`-equation without `else` is useful for a conditional `assert` and similar checks.